raptor-library/raptor/docs/LTO.md

         This program has absolutely no warranty.

-2. Add the -flto flag:
+2. Add the `-flto` flag:
-    in the raptor/cmake/cxx_config.cmake file look for the line containing the "CMAKE_CXX_FLAGS" macro.
-Add the -flto flag as in
+    in `raptor/cmake/cxx_config.cmake` look for the line
+    containing the `CMAKE_CXX_FLAGS` macro.
+Add the `-flto` flag as in

         SET(CMAKE_CXX_FLAGS "${CMAKE_CXX_FLAGS} -O3 -std=c++11 -flto")

-Note: After this step, if raptor is compiled dunkel and stout produce and executable
+*Note:* After this step, if raptor is compiled dunkel and stout produce and executable
-      that effectively includes LTO, with speedups of over 2 compared to no LTO.
+      that includes LTO, with speedups of over 2 compared to no LTO.

-Note: The following step was only required for porter.
+*Note:* The following step was only required for porter.
 Notice that the compiler version
       in porter is older than the one used in dunkel and stout.

-3. Activate the CMAKE_AR, CMAKE_CXX_ARCHIVE_CREATE and CMAKE_CXX_ARCHIVE_FINISH macros:
+3. Activate the `CMAKE_AR`, `CMAKE_CXX_ARCHIVE_CREATE`, and `CMAKE_CXX_ARCHIVE_FINISH` macros:
-    in the raptor/cmake/cxx_config.cmake file uncomment the lines including those macros as in
+    in the `raptor/cmake/cxx_config.cmake` file uncomment the lines including those macros as in

         SET(CMAKE_AR  "gcc-ar")
         SET(CMAKE_CXX_ARCHIVE_CREATE "<CMAKE_AR> qcs <TARGET> <LINK_FLAGS> <OBJECTS>")